nuagenetworks/vspkdoc/_sources/v6/nusystemconfig.rst.txt

 - ``csproot_authentication_method``: Authentication method for csproot when local authentication is not used for CSP organization

 - ``stack_trace_enabled``: Set value to TRUE to enable stacktraces in the ReST calls.

+- ``stateful_aclicmp_timeout``: Defines the timeout in seconds for stateful ACLs that are of type ICMP.
+Supported in Virtual Cloud Services (VCS) only.

 - ``stateful_acl_non_tcp_timeout``: Defines the timeout in seconds for stateful ACLs that are not of type TCP.